mike-perlman/hello-world/text/interview_questions_answers.md

 ### What challenges do you foresee as a remote programmer and how do you intend to address them?
-Having been remote for most of my career...
+Having been remote for most of my career, I've seen the following challenges:

 1) Connectivity.
-Comms redundancy (1 cell, 1 Fiber, 1 DSL).
+Addressed by:  comms redundancy (2x cell, 1 Fiber, 1 DSL; ideally multiple carriers).
-2) Environment control:  short-term (noise/temp), long-term (stagnation).
-Workspace redundancy (in and out of home).
+1) Environment control.
+In the short term, that means controlling noise/temp; long-term, that means combatting stagnation.
+Addressed by : Workspace redundancy.
+I have multiple spaces at home, and several nearby public spaces I can use.
+I haven't tried rental workspaces yet, but there are several nearby I can leverage if needed.
-3) Coordination (shared between remote and remote teams) - Match the method(s) to the purpose.
-Use synchronous methods (e.g. Phone/video) for Q&A and broadcast purposes.
-Use asynchronous (chats/emails/forums) for goals which require persistence, combine the two as needed (e.g. troubleshooting, pairing, etc.)
+1) Team Coordination/Communication.
+This issue comes up with full-remote and distributed-office teams.
+Addressed by:  proper use of comms channels.
+Match the method type(s) to the purpose.
+Use synchronous methods (e.g. Phone/video) for Q&A and broadcasts.
+Use asynchronous (chats/emails/forums) where multiple/parallel contributors are involved.
+Combine the two as needed (e.g. troubleshooting, pairing, etc.)

 ### Explain what version control is as if you were speaking with a non-programmer professional.
 Then explain your version control system of choice, including its successes and its drawbacks.